sanitswain/java8tips/default.rst

   Here `print` method is inherited by both interfaces but interface A extending B so B will be consider most specific or closer and will be considered.

-3. In case choices are still ambiguous, the class inheriting from multiple interfaces has to override the default method and then it can provide its own implementation or can inherit any one.
+3. In case choices are still ambiguous, the class inheriting from multiple interfaces has to override the default method and then it can provide its own implementation or can explicitely call any inherit one.
 To call the super interface method ``super`` keyward is used.

   .. code:: java